DataCanvasIO/expretau/README.md

 additionalProperties: false
 ```

 In this context, you can use `a.b` and `a.c` to access the `number` and the `boolean` variables.
-The syntax looks the same as map index, but they are really seprate variables.
+The syntax looks the same as map index, but they are really separate variables.
 On the contrary, `a` is not an existing variable.
 Also, you can use `d[0]` and `d[1]` to access the `integer` and the `string` variables and `d` is not an existing variable.

 The `additionalProperties` and `additionalItems` are crucial.
-If they are set to `true` (which is default in JSON Schema Specification), `a` becomes a variable of `Map` type and `d` of `List` type, which can be accessed by the same syntax, but the operating is a runtime indexing, not a var identifying in compling time.
+If they are set to `true` (which is default in JSON Schema Specification), `a` becomes a variable of `Map` type and `d` of `List` type, which can be accessed by the same syntax, but the operating is a runtime indexing, not a var identifying in compiling time.

 The special variable `$` can be used to access the whole context, so `$.a` is the same as `a`. `$` is useful for a context with an array as root.
 The parser also looks on `a.b` as `a['b']`, so the syntax to access variables is much like JSONPath.